MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: The Approach

 \subsection{Compiling Python Benchmarks}

-A \system{} compiler is significantly easier to build than a complete compiler: to translate a benchmark problem, we only need to compile function signatures and unit tests (not arbitrary statements and expressions).
+A \system{} compiler is significantly easier to build than a complete compiler.
+To translate a benchmark problem, we only need to compile function signatures and unit tests (not arbitrary statements and expressions).
 Our compilers preserve comments, since they contain the natural language description for the NL2Code task; however, we automatically rephrase them to replace Python-specific terminology.

-\paragraph{Compiling Unit Tests}
+\subsubsection{Compiling Unit Tests}

-\system{} supports any unit test where the input and output to the test is a \emph{first-order value}.
-In Python, these include constants and data structures such as lists, tuples, and dictionaries, but exclude values such as \texttt{lambda} expressions.\footnote{We do not support testing higher-order functions, but support generated code that uses higher-order functions.} HumanEval unit tests apply the model-generated function to a first-order value, and compare the result with an expected first-order value.
+\system{} supports any unit test where the input and output to the test are \emph{first-order values}.
+In Python, these include constants and data structures such as lists, tuples, and dictionaries, but exclude values such as \texttt{lambda} expressions.\footnote{We do not support testing higher-order functions, but support generated code that uses higher-order functions.} HumanEval and MBPP unit tests apply the model-generated function to a first-order value, and compare the result with an expected first-order value.

-Each \system{} compiler has a recursive function that compiles Python values to the target language's values, with the recursive step handling nested values.
+Each \system{} compiler has a recursive function that compiles Python values to the target language's values.
 Even for an untyped target, this value-to-value compilation requires care, because not all Python value types have perfect analogues in every target.
 For example, we compile both tuples and lists to JavaScript arrays, since JavaScript lacks a canonical tuple type.
 We also support untyped targets where the compilation strategy is less obvious.
 For example, when the target is R, it may appear natural to compile Python lists to R lists: both kinds of lists can be nested and allow heterogenous values.
 However, R's vector type is much more commonly used (data frames are made of vectors).
 Unfortunately, vectors must be homogeneous and cannot be nested, so not all Python lists can be translated to vectors.
 For example, an argument typed \lstinline|List[Int]| can be translated to a vector, but a nested list cannot.
-In order to more closely match the token distribution of idiomatic R code seen during training, our R compiler uses type-oriented compilation techniques even though R is untyped.
+In order to more closely match the token distribution of idiomatic R code seen during training, our R compiler uses types (described below) to identify homogenous list values and maps them to vectors using \lstinline|c()|---even though R is untyped.

 The final step of compiling tests is to choose an appropriate test for equality.
 The meaning of equality operators varies across programming languages.
 Python's \lstinline|==| operator checks \emph{deep equality}, i.e., item-by-item equality within data structures.
 Deep equality is the appropriate choice for unit tests.
 In some languages, we need to import equality-testing functions from testing libraries, as in the JavaScript example shown in \Cref{fig:unit-tests}.